 You know who you are.
 The first thing you pack for vacation is your spotting scope and field guide.
 Bird watching trumps every other activity on your itinerary.
 Your definition of a wing nut has nothing to do with hardware.

-It's considered by many to be the best birding spot on the East Coast.
-More than 300 species of birds have been sighted in the park's 2,500 acres, including such exotic species as jaegers, harlequin duck, snow buntings, lesser black-backed gull and the federally endangered piping plover.
+More than 300 species of birds have been sighted in Huntington Beach State Park's 2,500 acres, including such exotic species as jaegers, harlequin duck, snow buntings, lesser black-backed gull and the federally endangered piping plover.
 Among the park's viewing hot spots are the freshwater marsh impoundment and tidal salt marshes on either side of the causeway.
 Here you're likely to see eagles, osprey and a variety of wintering waterfowl, including blue-winged and green-winged teal and ruddy and ring-necked ducks, along with hooded and red-breasted mergansers and buffleheads.
 The paved jetty at the northern end of the park is another must-visit destination.
 In the colder months of the year, avian visitors often include razorbills, black guillemots, common and red-throated loons, horned grebes and purple sandpipers.
 If you're looking to add a piping plover to your bird list, walk along the park's three-miles of beach.
 Before you set out on your birding excursion, stop by the park's Education Center and check the log to see what species other birders have spotted in recent weeks.

 Located on the North shore of Lake Marion, this 13,000-acre preserve is a major wintering area for ducks and geese, as well as a stopover for neo-tropical migratory birds, raptors, shore birds and wading birds.
 A great spot to look for ducks is at the Cantey Bay observation point along the Wright's Bluff Nature Trail in the Bluff Unit of the refuge.
 The trail also features a goose observation tower, offering visitors a fantastic perch to watch for white-fronted, snow, Ross's, cackling and Canada geese.
 In the Dingle Pond Unit, you're likely to find ducks, rails and American woodcocks in the winter months.
 During the nesting season, the Pine Island Unit is a good place to look for marsh birds like the least bittern and purple gallinule.
 Among the rare species spotted in the refuge are white-tailed kites, golden eagles, yellow rail, vermillion flycatcher and LeConte's sparrow.